VictoriasLine/VictoriaAlexander/README.md

 About.html is where the user can find out about Vicotira in addition to the layout.html features it also has 3 collums that include past artistic experience, a image of the artist and future plans.
 ###### art.html
 Art.html is the basic slideshow page that flips through all 70 orginal pieces from Victoria.
+###### contact.html
+Contact.html uses the basic layout page with the addition of two forms sections.
+One that allows users to reach out to Victoria with custom art request, custom card packs, and questions.
+The second one allows the user to subscribe to Victoria's email list to recieve updates.